MissionInbox/dnsblchk/README.md

 -   `servers_file`: Path to the CSV file containing DNSBL servers.
 -   `ips_file`: Path to the CSV file containing IPs to check.
 -   `log_dir`: Directory to store log files.
--   `error_log`: Path to the file for logging errors.
+-   `log_file`: Path to the main log file for logging errors and events.
+-   `report_dir`: Directory to store CSV report files from DNSBL checks.

 ## Usage